-Phase 1 (Figure 5) proposes a 4-storey, L-shaped residential apartment building (Building 1).
+Phase 1 (Figure 3) proposes a 4-storey, L-shaped residential apartment building (Building 1).
 Building 1 proposes a total of 105 residential dwelling units achieving a density of 57 units per hectare (UPH).
 Vehicular access to Building 1 is proposed to be provided by the existing asphalt driveway from Karen Street, which is to be extended and will lead to the various surface parking areas.
 On-site pedestrian connections are proposed in the form of concrete sidewalks leading to/from the parking area and Building 1 and to/from Karen Street.
-As the existing X-shaped building is to be retained in Phase 1, there are opportunities to use the building for medical/dental uses.
+As the existing X-shaped building is to be retained in Phase 1, there are opportunities to use the building for medical/dental uses and/or permitted office uses.
 Another site in the market area may be developed for medical/dental uses, and the existing building on the subject lands may be able to accommodate the future tenants of that building on a temporary basis until that site is built-out.

-Phase 2 (Figure 6) proposes Building 2, which will consist of a 6-storey residential apartment building with approximately 72 total units, achieving a total of approximately 177 units and an overall residential density of 98 UPH.
-These units are proposed to be purpose-built rentals.
-Of the 177 units, 5 units (approximately 3% of the total units) are proposed to be affordable.
-The affordable units are proposed to be rented at 85% of the average area market rent for a period of 25 years.
+Phase 2 (Figure 4) proposes Building 2, which will consist of a 6-storey residential apartment building with approximately 72 total units, achieving a total of approximately 177 units and an overall residential density of 98 UPH.
 Vehicular access, parking, and pedestrian connections are proposed to be expanded upon with a proposed driveway from Sunset Drive that will lead to additional parking areas and form a connection with the existing driveway.
 Additional concrete sidewalks are proposed to link on-site pedestrian connections.
 A centrally located common outdoor amenity space is proposed between to the two buildings.